...

 Risk Group Concern

-Low blood pressure11 Fainting
+Low blood pressure Fainting

 Medication users Interaction risk